Southington Education Foundation, Inc.

 How does the Southington Education Foundation operate?

-The SEF is comprised of an at-large Board of Directors.
+The SEF is comprised of a Board of Directors.
 Directors work on committees, organize events and are indispensable to the success of the SEF.
-There is an Executive Board elected by the Board at-large each year.
+There is an Executive Board elected by the Board of Directors each year.
 The Executive Board oversees the ordinary operations of the SEF.
 All members of the SEF are unpaid volunteers.

 What is the relationship between the SEF and the Southington Board of Education?